ACCT 152. Introduction to Financial Accounting. 3 Units.

 ACCT 213.
 Financial Accounting - Accelerated.
 4 Units.

-This course develops students' ability to read, understand, and use corporate financial statements.
-The course is oriented toward the user of financial accounting data (rather than the preparer) and emphasizes the reconstruction and interpretation of economic events from published accounting reports.
-The course is geared toward students with some familiarity in dealing with financial statement information and allows for deeper coverage and discussion in class.
+This course develops students' ability to read, understand and critically evaluate corporate financial statements.
+The course is oriented toward the user of financial accounting data (rather than the preparer) and it emphasizes the reconstruction and interpretation of economic events from published accounting reports.
+The course is geared toward students who already have had some exposure to basic financial accounting concepts, allowing for more depth and breadth of topic coverage and discussion in class.

 ACCT 219.
 MSx: Accounting.
 3 Units.